mathieubrun/mathieubrun.github.io/_posts/2015-12-16-aspnet-5-frontend-sample-part3-angularjs-e2e-protractor.markdown

 comments: true
 ---

-In this part I'll continue automating testing, which [protractor](http://www.protractortest.org) integration.
+In this part I'll continue automating testing, with [protractor](http://www.protractortest.org) integration.
 This is straightforward but requires a little plumbing configuration!

 ### NPM packages used